Joint Composite Latent Space Bayesian Optimization: Conclusion

 \section{Conclusion}

-Bayesian Optimization is an effective technique for optimizing expensive-to-evaluate black-box functions.
+Bayesian Optimization (BO) is an effective technique for optimizing expensive-to-evaluate black-box functions.
 However, so far BO has been unable to leverage high-dimensional intermediate outputs in a composite function setting.
 With JoCo we introduce a set of methodological innovations that enable it to effectively utilize the information contained in high-dimensional intermediate outcomes, overcoming this limitation.

-Our empirical findings demonstrate that JoCo not only consistently outperforms other high-dimensional BO algorithms in optimizing composite functions, but also introduces computational savings compared to previous approaches.
+Our empirical findings demonstrate that JoCo not only consistently outperforms other BO algorithms for high-dimensional problems in optimizing composite functions, but also introduces computational savings compared to previous approaches.
 This is particularly relevant for applications involving complex data types such as images or text, commonly found in generative AI applications such as text-to-image generative models and large language models.
-As we continue to encounter such problems with increasing dimensionality and complexity, JoCo will enabling sample-efficient optimization on composite problems that were previously deemed computationally infeasible, broadening the applicability of BO to a substantially wider range of complex problems.
+As we continue to encounter such problems with increasing dimensionality and complexity, JoCo will enable sample-efficient optimization on composite problems that were previously deemed computationally infeasible, broadening the applicability of BO to a substantially wider range of complex problems.